 There are several important take home messages here.
 First, the idea that you cannot publish anything that is contrary to the mainstream view or that there are several “big wigs” who are pulling the strings and deciding what to publish and what not to publish is absurd.
-For any of these notions to work, all of the reviewers, editors, etc. that look at your paper would need to be corrupt and/or biased, but given the number of people involved and the fact that they are from multiple institutions, it seems highly unlikely that all of them would be corrupt and/or biased.
+For any of these notions to work, all of the reviewers, editors, etc. that look at your paper would need to be corrupt and/or biased, but given the number of people involved and the fact that they are from multiple institutions, it is highly unlikely that all of them would be corrupt and/or biased.
 Further, if you get a biased editor who rejects your paper for absurd reasons, you can appeal to the editor and try to reason with them, or you can just submit to another journal.
 In other words, if you wanted to suppress any papers that were contrary to the mainstream view, you would need every editor in the world to agree not to publish any controversial papers.
 This is clearly absurd.
 Evidence that opposes the mainstream view can be published if you have good data.
 The reason that there are so few papers opposing evolution, climate change, vaccines etc. is not that there is some global conspiracy, but rather that there is no evidence to support those positions.